Manage data /Connect /

 5. Select Add data layer.

-# 2. Connect data sources
+# 2. Add data sources

 The second step in the data layer configuration flow is to add one or more data sources to your data layer.
 We recommend that you add at least one data source now, but you will have the option to add more after you complete this flow.